-Understanding CBD and Cannabinoids
+Understanding CBD Terms

 This selection of words, acronyms and terms will help you understand more about CBD and cannabinoid based products.
-For example, here you find the definition of CBD and the definition of THC.

 The bioavailability of a product refers to the efficiency and rate at which it is absorbed into the bloodstream for use by the body.